Trout Bum Road Trip ~ Part 2

 Since the 4Runner is relatively self-contained, rolling into camp in the dark and setting up our tent is simply a matter of popping four latches, unzipping the door, and tossing in some pillows.
 As mentioned last week, the roof-top tent is very comfortable and keeps us high above any creatures of the night.
 However, we have stories of bats and raccoons that still make us laugh as we drift off to sleep.

 When it comes to travel partners, my lovely bride, Jennifer, has no equal.
 She loves to fish and explore new places as much as anyone I have ever met, and while neither of us requires fancy lodging, we are grateful for a hot shower every few days, so in planning our route, I keep that in mind.
 Camping saves us money, but a clean hotel and hot shower once in a while rejuvenates road-weary travelers.
-I have planned accordingly, making reservations along the way, noting cancelation policies if our plans change.
+I have planned accordingly, making reservations along the way, and noting cancelation policies if our plans change.
 An essential part of road-tripping is being flexible.

 To save fishing time, money and to avoid local populations, most of our meals will be out of the back of the 4Runner.
 Unfortunately, Covid is still a concern, even with being vaccinated, so we prefer to prepare our own meals to avoid unnecessary exposure.
 Thankfully, the kitchen in the 4Runner is functional and easy to deploy and use.
 In addition, the refrigerator holds enough food for several days, minimizing the need to restock.
-Jennifer is a fantastic cook, and she is comfortable cooking on a camp stove in her waders standing near the river or willing to eat something from my limited culinary menu.
-As a result, we trade-off kitchen duties depending on the skill required and who gets back to the rig first.
+Jennifer is a fantastic cook, and she is comfortable cooking on a camp stove in her waders standing near the river, or willing to eat something from my limited culinary menu.
+As a result, we trade off kitchen duties depending on the skill required and who gets back to the rig first.
 So, if the forecast calls for hot soup and grilled panini sandwiches, I'd better call it a day before the light fades and fire up the kitchen.

 So now, the plan is made, the route is marked, and our food box is full.
-I've been spending my free time packing and unpacking gear, adding important stuff and removing some, trying to find the right balance, remembering what we missed last year.
+I've been spending my free time packing and unpacking gear, adding important stuff and removing some, trying to find the right balance, and remembering what we missed last year.
 Jennifer humors me in this effort and knows it is just a personality flaw that wants everything perfect for the ultimate Trout Bum Road Trip.

 Now, I need to pack the fishing gear...
 "Jennifer, have you seen my rubber-soled boots?"